New Residence Hall Completed in 2020.

 WHAT ARE THE MAIN FEATURES OF THIS PROJECT?

-The new 20,000 square foot residence hall at Mount Marty College will provide an additional 96 beds on campus, increasing on-campus housing by 27%.
+The new 20,000 square foot residence hall at Mount Marty University will provide an additional 96 beds on campus, increasing on-campus housing by 27%.
 Suite-style apartments with partial kitchenettes and quiet spaces will enable students to transition out of traditional dorms and prepare for life beyond college.

 This residence hall is to be a center of activity for upper-classman students, providing them with comfortable, transitional accommodations and creating opportunities for them to succeed out of the classroom.
-Students will be encouraged to take on leadership opportunities within the living learning community; participate in programs and services targeting career development, graduate school selection and graduate entrance exam preparation; and stay connected to campus resources such as Career Services and Campus Ministry while living in this new residence hall.
+Students will be encouraged to take on leadership opportunities within the living-learning community; participate in programs and services targeting career development, graduate school selection and graduate entrance exam preparation; and stay connected to campus resources such as Career Services and Campus Ministry while living in this new residence hall.

 What is the cost of this project and how can I contribute?